INCLUDES PART-TIME POSITIONS WHICH CAN LEAD TO FULL TIME

 - Will be knowledgeable of and demonstrate the ability to prepare and serve meals following the diet guidelines provided by the Dietician.

-- Will dress appropriately for all shifts.
-Will exhibit good grooming at all times.
+- Dress appropriately for all shifts.
+Exhibit good hygiene and grooming at all times.

-- Will be knowledgeable of and will follow all procedures found in the Residential Operational Procedures Manual.
+- Will be knowledgeable of and follow all procedures found in the Residential Operational Procedures Manual.

 - Must be willing to assist in transporting consumers to and from day program, to community services and activities, as applicable.

-- Will complete all modules of the Group Home Curriculum with passing scores.
+- Complete all modules of the Group Home Curriculum with passing scores.
 Will be prepared to demonstrate knowledge of material in all modules.
 Will complete in-home training at employment and ongoing as required.

-- Will report appropriately all incidents/accidents with the home van or in the home, whether or not there is apparent damage or injury.
+- Report appropriately all incidents/accidents with the home van or in the home, whether or not there is apparent damage or injury.

-- Will accept other responsibilities and duties requested by the HS/HSA, consistent with the accomplishment of agency goals and objectives and the functions of this position.
+- Accept other responsibilities and duties requested by the HS/ AHS, consistent with the accomplishment of agency goals and objectives and the functions of this position.
 Such responsibilities shall be incorporated into the job description if they involve lengthy commitment of time or are ongoing.

-- Minimum of high school education with proof of diploma/certificate.
+- Minimum of high school education with proof of diploma/ GED certificate.

-- Must be in good physical condition, to include a physical examination and physical checklist at employment and a negative TB test.
+- Must be in good physical condition, to include a physical examination and physical checklist at employment and provide proof of a negative TB test.

 - Must possess a valid Michigan driver’s license throughout employment and pass screening with the Secretary of State’s office at employment and annually thereafter.

 - Experience working in the human services or related field is desirable, but not mandatory

 - Sign Language skills sought, but not required.

 - Must be at least 18 years old.